Znovak2/COT/README.md

 - **Evaluation**: Metrics and methods to assess model quality

 ## Repository Structure
-- `/assignments`: Weekly homework and exercises
+- `/assignments`: Weekly homework and exercises (now updated with latest assignments)
-- `/projects`: Larger scale implementations
+- `assignments/data`: Data used for analysis and model training

-- `/datasets`: Data used for analysis and model training
+## Latest Updates
-- `/notebooks`: Jupyter notebooks with examples and explanations
+This repository has been updated with my most recent assignments.
+Feel free to explore the `/assignments` directory to see my latest work.

 ## Getting Started
 To use this repository: